MartinPdeS/PyMieSim/README.rst

 Manual building
 ***************

-To manually build the project on your computer make sure that you do have gcc installed (c++ and fortran compiler), plus python version 3.7+.
+To manually buld the project on your computer make sure that you do have gcc installed (c++ and fortran compiler), plus python version 3.7+.
 For windows system I recommend install MingGW with g++ and fortran compiler.

 This being done, the following commands should do the trick.